hashicorp/nomad-guides/operations/nomad-vault/README.md

 Review setup code for the Nomad-Vault configuration code here: https://github.com/hashicorp/nomad-guides/blob/master/provision/vagrant/vault_nomad_integration.sh

 ## Step 2: nomad-server policy
-Before we can use Nomad integrated with Vault we need to configure Vault properly.
+Before we can use Nomad integrated with Vault, we need to configure Vault properly.
 This entails a couple things.

-First we need to create a policy for our Nomad Servers.
-This policy will allow the Nomad Servers to take actions like creating tokens against our "Token Role" that we will create in a subsequent step.
-Essentially we are giving Nomad the priviledge to create (allowed) tokens for tasks/containers that it launches.
+First, we need to create a policy for our Nomad Servers.
+This policy will allow the Nomad servers to take actions like creating tokens against our "Token Role" that we will create in a subsequent step.
+Essentially, we are giving Nomad the priviledge to create (allowed) tokens for tasks/containers that it launches.

 The Entire workflow looks like this:
 1. Nomad server asks for and receives wrapped token (from Vault) scoped to job's requested vault policy and sends to Nomad Client.
 (Nomad server uses token role)